roxanneypr/LolCode-interpreter/Readme.md

 - Ensure your LOL Code file has the ".lol" extension.

 - The interpreter uses a simple GUI with a text editor for code input.

-Feel free to contribute and have fun with LOL Code!